-- O Students are expected to do their own work.
+- Students are expected to do their own work.
 The unauthorized use of artificial intelligence in a course is considered a violation of academic integrity.
 Any act of plagiarism (e.g., false documentation of sources, failure to document a source, or copying the work of another person/source to meet course requirements) will be considered a violation of this policy.
-The University subscribes to Turnitin as a helpful resource for clarifying honest scholarship.
-Faculty may require that students send papers to Turnitin prior to submitting them in class (see Academic Integrity Policy). - Assignments must be submitted by the published date/time.
+Turnitin and Grammarly are helpful resources for clarifying honest scholarship.
+Faculty may require that students upload papers to Turnitin on eClass. - Assignments must be submitted by the published date/time.